m0ar/safe-streaming/_posts/2017-06-13-what-are-streams-anyway.md

 We also get nice composability since we can have streams of streams, and there are a plethora of higher-order streaming combinators which allow expressive operations on both flat and nested streams.

 They are efficient since the values are returned on the fly, the full data structure never has to be allocated in memory (if not explicitly expressed), meaning better memory behaviour.
 It also means that there are no intermediate data structures contributing to overhead.
 This is also done for lists in the compiler, a process known as deforestation, but it is difficult to know beforehand in what way GHC will optimise a certain computaion which makes reasoing about performance difficult.

 Compared to lists, streams are simply more powerful since they can perform monadic action to produce its elements, and are also functor general where lists are shaped like... lists.

-On the bad side, the types might get a bit more obscure, but on the other hand the programs often get simpler.
+On the flip side, the types might get a bit more obscure, but on the other hand the programs often get simpler.
 It might also be harder for GHC to take advantage of the sharing property of lazy evaluation in a streaming context, so that might affect performance in some contexts.